 9. Leafy vegetables

-We’ve already talked about food, that improve your cardiovascular and metabolic healthbut what about your own Mental power?
+We’ve already talked about food, that improves your cardiovascular and metabolic health but what about your own mental power?
 This is where leafy vegetables come into play.

 Caution: Since leafy greens are not particularly good with the Blood thinner coumadin in this case, you should discuss the perfect portion size with your doctor in advance.
 Leafy vegetables like Corn salad, arugula, spinach, chard, Asian pak choi or wild herbs such as nettle and dandelion are perfect for a smoothie!